Sharath44665/notes/java_notes/README.md

-****static**: The core advantage of the static method is that there is no need to create an object to invoke the static method
+**static**: The core advantage of the static method is that <ins>there is no need to create an object to invoke the static method</ins>

 #### Types of Variables
 1. **Local Variable**: